-Interface In Java: If you follow our core java tutorial series, then you can find that in our last post, we have discussed the abstract class in java by which we can achieve partial abstraction, but if we want to achieve the full abstraction then we have to use interface.
+Interface In Java: If you follow our core Java tutorial series, you can find that in our last post, we discussed the abstract class in Java by which we can achieve partial abstraction, but if we want to achieve full abstraction, then we have to use an interface.

 What Is Interface in Java?